 If you’ve got some local honey, drizzle some over the apples or just let your kids (or friends) stack the apple slices with cheese and salami.

 Olives and pickled veggies from the olive bar are a fun treat.
 I love getting whole, crunchy cloves of garlic from the olive bar.
 No vampires here.

 This past week I saw some beautiful stuffed grape leaves – grape leaves stuffed with rice and herbs, serve chilled.
 YUM.
 It definitely added a different dimension to our cheese plate.
 If you’ve got hummus, you could really give your cheese board a Greek twist with olives, grape leaves, and hummus.

-I had been admiring photos posted by other food bloggers for a #cutthecheese2017 photo contest and I figured this new board would be perfect to showcase my cheese board adventures.
+I figured this beautiful new cutting board would be perfect to showcase my cheese board adventures.

 My kids are pretty good about asking me if I’ve taken a photo of something before they dive into it … but sometimes, it’s just too delicious to wait.

 So … the next time you’re not sure what to make for dinner or you need a substantial snack, make a beautiful cheese board.